416: Fire Maidens of Outer Space

 Deep Woods Off! is an insect repellent used to fend off mosquitoes, ticks, and fleas, among other pests.
 The second sentence should read in its entirety, "You know, when you're in the woods, you can't beat Off."
 (Thanks to Marissa Wilk for supplying the punchline.)

-Refers to a famous line from the Peter Falk/Alan Arkin movie The In-Laws: “Serpentine, Sheldon, serpentine!”
+A famous line from the 1978 Peter Falk/Alan Arkin movie The In-Laws: while running and dodging bullets, Falk instructs Arkin to run in a zig-zag pattern, shouting “Serpentine, Sheldon, serpentine!”

 A planet where apes evolved from men?